haskellfoundation/error-message-index/message-index/messages/GHC-97441/index.md

 This warning is emitted if an integer literal (that is, a constant integer value in the source code) will overflow.

 Many integer types have fixed precision.
 This means that only a certain number of bits are available to represent their values.
-You can check the minimum / maximum values representable by given type by using `minBound` / `maxBound` from [Bounded](https://hackage.haskell.org/package/base-4.18.0.0/docs/Prelude.html#t:Bounded) typeclass defined in the `base` package.
+You can check the minimum and maximum values representable by given type by using `minBound` and `maxBound` from the [Bounded](https://hackage.haskell.org/package/base-4.18.0.0/docs/Prelude.html#t:Bounded) type class defined in the `base` package.
 The range of supported values might differ based on what OS / platform you’re using.

 ```haskell
 >>> minBound :: Int